-- Ability to expel and prevent stone formation in body
+- Ability to expel and prevent stone formation in the body

-For medicinal purpose whole plant, leaves, and roots are used.
+For the medicinal purpose whole plant, leaves, and roots are used.

-Bhuiamla is effective medicinal herb for treating liver diseases including Hepatitis B.
+Bhuiamla is effective medicinal herb for treating the liver diseases including Hepatitis B.

 The plant shows marked anti-hepatitis B virus surface antigen activity in in-vivo and in-vitro lab studies.